 Students develop and explore meaningful unanswered questions arising from their own classroom contexts while studying the growing tradition of teacher-generated inquiry into practice.

 EDUC 510/Exploration of Classroom Inquiry

 EDUC 601/Modes of Inquiry and Research

 EDUC 602/Inquiry in Practice

 Concentration Area:

-Choose one of the following three areas of emphasis: Teaching Strategies Option:
+9 cr.

-(Three 3-credit courses) EDPD 545/Encouraging Skillful, Critical, and Creative Thinking EDPD 536/Universal Design for Learning: Reaching All Learners in the Digital Age [†]These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code. ^{}Students in the Educational Leadership Program (Principal) or taking courses for Supervision Certificate should be aware that the curriculum is designed to comply with the State of New Jersey's Administrative Code.
-Consequently, the School of Education may have to alter graduation and/or certificate requirements to meet any and all changes mandated by the State of New Jersey Department of Education.
-EDPD 553/The Kinesthetic Classroom: Teaching and Learning through Movement EDPD 566/Teaching, Writing and Thinking Across the Curriculum The Diverse Classroom:
+Choose one of the following three areas of emphasis:

-(Three 3-credit courses) EDPD 546/The Culturally Distinctive Classroom EDPD 550/Dealing with AD/HD-Type Behavior in the Classroom EDPD 555/Skills and Strategies for Inclusion and Disability Awareness EDPD 558/The Gendered Brain Classroom Management and Classroom Climate Option: (Three of the following four 3-credit courses) EDPD 544/Increasing Student responsibility and Self-Discipline in Learning Communities EDPD 565/Cooperative Discipline EDPD 561/ The Cooperative Classroom EDPD 556/Motivation: The Art and Science of Inspiring Classroom Success Culminating Experience Requirement:
+Teaching Strategies Option:

-EDUC 700/Comprehensive Exam or Capstone Project Master of Education in Reading K-12 (READ_MED01) Master of Education in Reading K-12 with Reading Specialist Certificate (READ_MED01) Kathryne Speaker, Coordinator, Graduate Programs in Reading The MEd in Reading K-12 program is designed to prepare specialists in reading and to increase the competence of fully certified elementary and secondary teachers who wish to become master teachers of reading.
-Admission Requirements: Bachelor's degree from an accredited or approved institution Graduate Record Exam (GRE)-For test waiver information, please visit www.tcnj.edu/~graduate/application.html.
-A New Jersey teaching certificate or its equivalent A course in teaching reading (Also see page 9) Graduation Requirements:
+(Three 3-credit courses) EDPD 545/Encouraging Skillful, Critical, and Creative Thinking EDPD 536/Universal Design for Learning: Reaching All Learners in the Digital Age EDPD 553/The Kinesthetic Classroom: Teaching and Learning through Movement EDPD 566/Teaching, Writing and Thinking Across the Curriculum The Diverse Classroom:

-33 credits EDFN 508/Introduction to Research and Data-Based Decision Making 624/Advanced Topics in Learning Disabilities SPED SPED 501/Students with Disabilities in Our Schools RDLG 530/Exploring Children's Literature: An Educator's Perspective RDLG 571/Language and the Teaching of Reading RDLG 579/Content Area Literacy ECED 620/Multicultural and Social Foundations of Emergent and Early Literacy RDLG 672/Advanced Methods in the Teaching of Reading: Theory, Research and Practice RDLG 673/The Writing Process in Literacy Development RDLG 691/Reading Diagnostic Procedures: Practicum RDLG 692/Correction and Remediation of Reading Difficulties: RDLG 693/Supervision and Administration of Reading Programs K-12 Comprehensive Examination: RDLG 700 Notes: Matriculated students in the reading program who have successfully completed 33 credits in required courses with two years of successful teaching experience may apply to the graduate coordinator to initiate procedures leading to a reading specialist certificate.
+(Three 3-credit courses) EDPD 546/The Culturally Distinctive Classroom EDPD 550/Dealing with AD/HD-Type Behavior in the Classroom EDPD 555/Skills and Strategies for Inclusion and Disability EDPD 558/The Gendered Brain Classroom Management and Classroom Climate Option: (Three of the following four 3-credit courses) EDPD 544/Increasing Student responsibility and Self-Discipline in Learning Communities EDPD 565/Cooperative Discipline EDPD 561/ The Cooperative Classroom EDPD 556/Motivation: The Art and Science of Inspiring Classroom Success Culminating Experience Requirement: EDUC 700/Comprehensive Exam or Capstone Project Master of Education in Reading K-12 (READ\MED01) Master of Education in Reading K-12 with Reading Specialist Certificate (READ\MED01) $\textbf{Kathryne Speaker,} \ Coordinator, \ Graduate \ Programs \ in \ Reading$ The MEd in Reading K-12 program is designed to prepare specialists in reading and to increase the competence of fully certified elementary and secondary teachers who wish to become master teachers of reading.
+Admission Requirements:\ Bachelor's degree from an accredited or approved institution Graduate Record Exam (GRE)-For test waiver information, please visit www.tcnj.edu/~graduate/application.html.
+A New Jersey teaching certificate or its equivalent A course in teaching reading (Also see page 9) \NJ reading specialist certificate candidates must also have two years of teaching experience.
+Graduation Requirements: 33 credits EDFN 508/Introduction to Research and Data-Based Decision Making SPED 624/Advanced Topics in Learning Disabilities or SPED 501/Students with Disabilities in Our Schools RDLG 530/Exploring Children's Literature: An Educator's Perspective RDLG 571/Language and the Teaching of Reading RDLG 579/Content Area Literacy ECED 620/Multicultural and Social Foundations of Emergent and Early Literacy RDLG 672/Advanced Methods in the Teaching of Reading: Theory, Research and Practice RDLG 673/The Writing Process in Literacy Development RDLG 691/Reading Diagnostic Procedures: Practicum RDLG 692/Correction and Remediation of Reading Difficulties: Practicum RDLG 693/Supervision and Administration of Reading Programs K-12 Comprehensive Examination: RDLG 700 Notes: Matriculated students in the reading program who have successfully completed 33 credits in required courses with two years of successful teaching experience may apply to the graduate coordinator to initiate procedures leading to a reading specialist certificate.
 Students who apply for this certificate must present a letter to the certification officer of the College from their immediate school supervisor verifying two years of successful teaching.
-Successful completion of the program constitutes the completion of an approved program for the reading teacher certificate, provided the student has passed the National Teacher Examination.
-Students successfully completing the program must take and pass the National Teacher Examination in Reading to be eligible for the reading teacher certificate in the state of New Jersey.
-Post-Master's Reading Specialist Certificate Program (READ_SCT01) Kathryne Speaker, Coordinator, Graduate Programs in Reading Admission Requirements:
+Successful completion of the program constitutes the completion of an approved program for the reading teacher certificate, provided the student has passed the National Teacher Examination. \Students successfully completing the program must take and pass the National Teacher Examination in Reading to be eligible for the reading teacher certificate in the state of New Jersey.
+Post-Master's Reading Specialist Certificate Program (READ\SCT01) Kathryne Speaker, Coordinator, Graduate Programs in Reading Admission Requirements: